mfts/MLND-Dog-Breed-Classification-P3/Proposal.md

 We are using two separate datasets for [dogs](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and [humans](http://vis-www.cs.umass.edu/lfw/lfw.tgz) provided by Udacity and The University of Massachusetts, respectively.

 The dog dataset contains 133 folders each corresponding to a different dog breed.

+### Solution Statement
+The aim is to create a CNN-based classifier that can correctly classify each of the 133 dog breeds.
+In order to classify the dog breeds properly, I am designing a deep neural network and then training the network on the supplied datasets.
+In the end, the classifier can differentiate between dog breeds as well as dogs and humans and non-human/non-dogs.